Shermans used by the United States Marine Corps: “The enemy’s power lies in his tanks.” – Lieutenant General Mitsuru Ushijima, Okinawa.

-Most people have the idea the Marines used the M4A2, and only the M4A2, and list things like ‘it was a diesel, like Navy landing craft used, so like common fuel bro’ as the reason the Marines chose the tank.
-The real reason they got A2, was that’s what was available when they asked, there wasn’t much choice involved, and they should feel lucky the army didn’t dump M3 Lee’s on them.
-At various times the Marines also used M4A1s, and M4A3, all with the 75mm gun.
+Most people have the idea the Marines used the Sherman tank extensively during the war.
+Through most of the war, they used the M4A2, but the A1 and A3 saw use as well.
+The reason they got more A2 tanks, was that’s what was available when they asked, there wasn’t much choice involved, and they should feel lucky the army didn’t dump M3 Lee’s on them.
+The Marines also used M4A1s in one campaign, and M4A3 from Iwo Jima on in increasing numbers, all with the 75mm gun.

 When the fighting was over on Okinawa, Major-General Lemuel Shepard, the Marine ground commander had this to say: “If anyone supporting arm can be singled out as having contributed more than any others during the progress of the campaign, the tank would certainly be selected.”